WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-2/macOS/README.md

 # Installation on a Mac

 1) Install Karabiner-Elements.
 2) Copy the contents of `dvorak_booster_karabiner_ascii_cmd_qwerty_v2.1.0.json` Note: this version is designed to work with what Apple calls "British-PC" layout i.e. British English ISO keyboard layout.
 But you can make adjustments for other layouts.
-(Read the descriptions to understand how it works.)
+(Read the descriptions inside that JSON to understand how it works.)
 3) Paste the contents in Karabiner-Elements under **Complex Modifications**.
 4) Done.

-This will enable the Dvorak-Booster layout (except dead keys).
+This will enable the Dvorak-Booster layout (except dead keys for diacritics that let you type characters like ä, ö, ü, à, á, ô, ç, ñ etc; that's planned for version 3).

+### Revert to QWERTY when pressing left Cmd

-But when pressing the *left command* key (or left command + Shift), it will revert to the regular QWERTY layout.
-So, all the usual shortcuts like Cmd+C, Cmd+V etc. should work the same way as before.
+When pressing the *left command* key (or left command + Shift), it will revert to the regular QWERTY layout.
+So, shortcuts like Cmd+C, Cmd+V (and all other shortcuts containing Cmd) should work the same way as before.

+### Right Cmd = layer 3; right Cmd + Shift = layer 4

 Holding down the *right command* key enables the AltGr layer.
 And right command + Shift enables the AltGr+Shift layer.

+### Right option = CapsLock toggle

 And the right option key will function as the CapsLock key.

 After thorough testing, you can also, under "Misc" click "*Copy the current configuration to the system default configuration*".

 But do this ONLY after thorough testing and restarting a few times.
+Because this enables the Dvorak-Booster layout on the **login screen** and ⚠️⚠️⚠️☢️ **ANY base layout goes through the Karabiner modifications!!!** ☢️⚠️⚠️⚠️ Make sure you understand what that means.